Invoke AWS Lambda Functions

 Invocation Behavior & Triggers

-Why doesn't my Lambda function get invoked on every apply?
+Why isn't my Lambda function being invoked on every apply?

-Use the triggers property with a map of values that should trigger re-invocation when changed.
-For example, set function_version or a hash of your configuration.
-When any trigger value changes, the function will be invoked again.
+Use the triggers property with a map of keys and values.
+When any trigger value changes, the function is re-invoked.
+For example, set function_version or a hash of your configuration as trigger values.

 CRUD Lifecycle Management

-What's the difference between CREATE_ONLY and CRUD modes?
+What's the difference between CREATE_ONLY and CRUD lifecycle scopes?

-When using lifecycleScope: CRUD, a tf key is automatically injected into your input payload.
-If this conflicts with your own data, override the key name using the pulumiKey argument.
+When lifecycleScope is set to CRUD, a tf key is automatically injected into your input JSON.
+It contains action (create/update/delete) and prev_input (the previous invocation payload).
+If you need to use tf for your own data, override the key name with the terraformKey argument.

 Common Errors & Troubleshooting

-Why am I getting KMSAccessDeniedException when invoking my function?
+Why am I getting KMSAccessDeniedException when invoking my Lambda function?

-This occurs when the function’s IAM role was deleted and recreated after the function was created, invalidating the KMS grant.
-Fix it by updating the function’s role to a different role, then back to the recreated role, which causes Lambda to update the grant.
+This error occurs when the IAM role associated with your Lambda function was deleted and recreated after the function was created.
+Lambda’s KMS grants become invalid when the role is recreated.
+Fix this by updating the function’s role to a different role, then changing it back to the recreated role, or by recreating the function entirely.

-What happens after I import an invocation resource?
+What happens when I import an invocation resource?

 Using a different cloud?